 To connect the camera and microphone:

-camera to the Teamline system with the USB cable to either the USB 3.0 or USB 2.0 connector.
+- Connect the camera to either the USB 3.0 or USB 2.0 connector on the Teamline system.

 - Connect one or two StarLeaf microphones to the Microphone USB connector.

 For more information about microphones, see Microphone selection, placement, and setup.